Free, Private and Non-Judgmental Support for Families

 Home visiting programs offer one-on-one, compassionate parenting support either in your home or virtually.

-Jefferson County has 12 different parenting support programs that use a home visiting model.
-These programs can help families of all kinds support their child’s early development.
+Our community has many different parenting support programs that use a home-visiting model.
+These programs can help families with different needs support their child’s early development.

 Having someone to answer questions, connect you to resources, and help you solve problems can make parenting easier — and more fun!